 - Canon Foreigner: Several new characters were added, such as the Captain in Cinderella and Prince Anders in Aladdin.

-- Darker and Edgier: The films tend to make the original films more realistic and historically accurate, to varying degrees and mainly from an aesthetic viewpoint.
+- Darker and Edgier: Because of the different medium, the films tend to make the original films more down to earth, to varying degrees and mainly from an aesthetic viewpoint.
 They also have darker colours and feature some darker themes than their animated counterparts.

 - Demoted to Extra: Animals sidekicks tends to fall under this, as they lost their voice with the change of medium.

-- Maleficent started the trend of live-action remakes but it's not a remake.
-It's a Perspective Flip and is loose with its canon (most noticeable in Maleficent's character change and how the ending is completely different from Sleeping Beauty's) to the point of Alternate Continuity.
+- Maleficent helped kick off the trend of live-action remakes but it's not a remake.
+It's a Perspective Flip and is loose with its canon (most noticeable in Maleficent's character change and how the majority of the story is completely different from Sleeping Beauty's) to the point of Alternate Continuity.
 Although, Cruella indicates that more films will take the Perspective Flip approach, so the weirdness might not apply anymore.

 - Even before Maleficent, there was Alice in Wonderland (2010), which isn't a remake either, but a sequel, and supposedly a sequel to the original book (although like Maleficent, it plays fast and loose with its canon), not the Disney version.

-- If you consider 1996's 101 Dalmatians to be the unofficial start of the franchise, then it's very different from the live-action remakes that followed.
+- 1996's 101 Dalmatians is very different from the live-action remakes that followed.
 In contrast to the current Darker and Edgier approach, it goes in the complete opposite direction and plays the story for broad slapstick.
 It has often been said that the live-action 101 Dalmatians is, ironically, more cartoonish than the actual cartoon version, despite the fact that the dogs don't talk.

 - Live-Action Adaptation: These movies are live-action remakes (or reinterpretations) of animated films.